Applicants Requiring an F-1 Student Visa

 International students interested in studying full-time must receive an F-1 student visa.
 The first step in the process is to be accepted by the ELI.

 Applying to ELI:

-Send a completed student application to the ELI, along with:
+Send a completed student PDF application to the ELI, along with:

 - Official high school (secondary school) or college transcript with ENGLISH translation

 - Proof of financial support (original bank statement in English and U.S. dollars with letter of sponsorship)

 - Completed Health/TB and Meningococcal form (if the student wishes to live on campus)

 - Application fee*

 - Express mail fee (if the I-20 will be mailed to a foreign address)*

 - Non-refundable housing deposit (if the student wishes to live on campus)*